-Under the requirement of the Violence Against Women Reauthorization Act of 2013, all colleges and universities that participate in federal student aid programs must provide prevention education related to sexual assault, dating/domestic violence, and stalking.
-Complete the mandatory online training at:
+Under the requirement of the Violence Against Women Reauthorization Act of 2013, all colleges and universities that participate in federal student aid programs must provide prevention education related to sexual assault, dating/domestic violence and stalking.
+Under the requirements of the federal Drug-Free Schools and Campuses Act, all students must receive alcohol and other drug prevention information annually.